Last updated on October 13th, 2023 at 11:56 am

-The more you practice, the better you will get.
+I’d also recommend utilizing hand signals and communication while hitching up and towing, although this shouldn’t be much trouble for a senior adventure couple!
+The more you practice, the better you’ll get.
 It’s never too late to learn something new, and the process of hitching up and unhooking your RV may bring the two of you closer together!

-If you are concerned about maintaining and living in your RV without a certain level of automation, you aren’t alone.
-Senior couples have different needs than young adventurous couples who are traveling in their new travel trailers.
+If you’re concerned about maintaining and living in your RV without a certain level of automation, you aren’t alone.
+Senior couples have different needs than young couples who are traveling in their new travel trailers.

-This is why it is important to consider purchasing an RV with a decent amount of automation in the first place, or you should plan on adding these features after you make your final purchase.
-Some of these features include:
+This is why it’s important to consider purchasing an RV with a decent amount of automation in the first place or plan on adding these features after you make your final purchase.
+Some of these may include:

 - Automatic tongue leveling jack

 - Automatic stabilizers

 - Climate control and propane monitoring

 Keep in mind that all of these things will no doubt cost extra, whether or not they are already included in your desired RV layout.
 However, these features may make your experience as a senior couple far more enjoyable and easy.

 Are You Living In Your RV Full-Time?